williamlamjy/mTracker/docs/DeveloperGuide.md

 * The command classes are dependent on the `TextUi` class.
 This allows the command class to display its execution results to the user.

-The figure below represents the sequence diagram when the user executes a done command:
+The figure below represents the sequence diagram when the user executes a done command.
+In this scenario the user gave the command "done 1".
+Here "done" is the command keyword and "1" represents the current position of the instrument in the list of instruments:

 <img src="images/DoneCryptoSequenceDiagram.png" width="1040"/>